yuzhanhan/personal-website/research.md

 We study the impact of high temperatures on worker productivity in transportation and logistics industries by examining flight on-time performance on hotter days.
 <details>
 	<summary>More</summary>
-	 We create a novel data set linking the on-time performance data of flights departing from 365 airports in the contiguous United States from 2004 through 2019 with daily meteorological data.
-We find statistically significant evidence that operating on hotter days increases both flight delays and delay time.
-On days above 95F (35C), flights are 6% more likely to experience late departure, and 17% longer time of delay conditional on late departure.
-We conjecture that the impact of heat on flight delays may be driven by either labor shortage associated with changes in the intertemporal labor supply of workers with temperature (the extensive margin) or an absolute decline in worker performance on hotter days (the intensive margin).
-We examine the extensive margin channel using the 2005-2019 American Time-Use Survey (ATUS) and find evidence to support our conjecture that high temperatures affect flight on-time performance in part through the labor supply channel.
-In industries that typically require workers to perform tasks in outdoor environments, workers work about 30 minutes less on days above 95F (35C).
-More importantly, we find a significant absenteeism effect of high temperatures.
-One additional day above 95F in the past week increases absenteeism among outdoor workers by 8% relative to the average absenteeism rate).

 </details>

 <span style="color: #31574a"> \#Environment \#Labor \#Heat \#Productivity </span>